jhpyle/docassemble/_docs/ml.md

 ml.add_to_training_set("I am feeling blue", "unhappy")
 {% endhighlight %}

-The first argument is the independent variable, and the second argument is the dependent variable.
+The first parameter is the independent variable, and the second parameter is the dependent variable.

 The [`.add_to_training_set()`] method is explained in more detail in the next section, which explains all of the methods available.